Symmetry-adapted single crystal yield criterion for non-Schmid materials: Symmetry-adapted effective stress

-\new{Similarly as \refeq{eq:symm} represents the symmetry of $\tau^{*\alpha}$ in \refeq{eq:taueff2_general} under rigid-body rotation about the axis $\hat{\bm{t}}^\alpha$, \refeq{eq:symm2} is a statement of the symmetry of $\tau^{*\alpha}$ in \refeq{eq:taueff3} under rigid-body rotation about the same axis $\hat{\bm{t}}^\alpha$.
-The latter is further demonstrated in \reffig{fig:rotsym_generalized}.
-The effective yield criterion, $\tau^*(\mm,\nn,\nnn|\bm{\sigma})$, is initially described in terms of the lattice vectors $\mm$, $\nn$ and $\nnn$ which are highlighted in \reffig{fig:rotsym_generalized} in green.
-After rotation of the crystal by 180$^\circ$ about the axis $\tt$, the same green motif refers to the lattice vectors $-\mm$, $-\nn$, $-\nnnn$ and the corresponding effective stress is $\tau^{*\alpha}(-\mm,-\nn,-\nnnn|\bm{\sigma})$.
-Both values of $\tau^{*\alpha}$ must be the same, which proves the validity of the condition \refeq{eq:symm2}.}
+Similarly as Eq.~\refeq{eq:symm} defines the symmetry of the quadratic form of $\tau^{*\alpha}$ in \refeq{eq:taueff2_general}, Eq.~\refeq{eq:symm2} defines the symmetry of the physically more appealing linear form of $\tau^{*\alpha}$ in \refeq{eq:taueff3}.
+It is demonstrated in \reffig{fig:rotsym} that both these relations are statements of physical invariance under rigid-body rotations about the axis $\t$.

-\new{In the previously used effective stress \refeq{eq:taueff_current}, the effects of shear stresses perpendicular to the slip direction are incorporated by directly including \emph{shear stresses} $\sigma_{tn}$ and $\sigma_{t'n'}$ in two different orientations.
+\new{In the previously used effective stress \refeq{eq:taueff_current}, the effects of shear stresses perpendicular to the slip direction are incorporated by directly including the \emph{shear stresses} $\sigma_{tn}^\alpha$ and $\sigma_{t'n'}^\alpha$.
 We have shown that these stress terms violate the symmetry represented by \refeq{eq:symm} and \refeq{eq:symm2}.
-On the contrary, in the effective stress \refeq{eq:taueff3}, the effects of these shear stresses are incorporated via \emph{differences of normal stresses} $\sigma_{nn}-\sigma_{tt}$ and $\sigma_{n'n'}-\sigma_{t't'}$, again expressed in two different orientations.
+On the contrary, in the effective stress \refeq{eq:taueff3}, the effects of these shear stresses are incorporated via \emph{differences of normal stresses} $\sigma_{nn}-\sigma_{tt}$ and $\sigma_{n'n'}-\sigma_{t't'}$.
 These stresses do not violate the aforementioned symmetries and thus the form \refeq{eq:taueff3} is consistent with crystallography.}